 Syan says the opportunity to "right wrongs" is what she loves most about her job.
 In her free time, Syan enjoys dancing, reading and socializing with family and friends.

-If you have a story idea, feel free to email Syan at email@example.com.
+If you have a story idea, e-mail Syan by clicking on the yellow envelope under her name up top.
 You can also connect with Syan on Facebook and Twitter.